Internal Cash Controls for Small Businesses: 19 Best Practices

 1. Have the Owner Review the Monthly Bank Statement & Canceled Checks Before Reconciliation

 When the bank delivers your monthly bank statement, it will also give your canceled checks.
 Before forwarding these to the bookkeeper, who will process the bank reconciliation, the owner should review them to ensure everything is correct.
+When reviewing bank reconciliation, the owner must cross-check the:

 2. Perform a Monthly Bank Reconciliation

-This is often the best time to identify theft, but only if the reconciliation is done by someone with access to cash or the checking account.
+This is often the best time to identify theft, but only if the reconciliation is done by someone with access to cash or a checking account.
 It’s extremely important that the person reconciling the checking account is not otherwise involved in recording and depositing receipts or issuing checks.

 This can be very difficult for small businesses with one bookkeeper.
 You should consider having an external bookkeeping company perform the reconciliation or perhaps train a nonaccountant manager from another area of your business to perform the reconciliation.
+To learn more about the full bookkeeping process, read our article about bookkeeping and a bookkeeper’s responsibilities.

 3. Segregate Incompatible Duties

 Custody of cash, authorization of cash disbursements, and recording of cash transactions should not belong to one person.
 These three functions are called incompatible duties.
-But since small businesses often don’t hire many employees to process transactions, the owner’s participation can compensate for the presence of incompatible duties.
+However, since small businesses often don’t hire many employees to process transactions, the owner’s participation can compensate for the presence of incompatible duties.

 Below are sample workflows that illustrate the proper segregation of duties in cash transactions: